dotxyteam/LookAndFeelMetalizer/README.md

 LookAndFeelMetalizer
 ====================

-LookAndFeelMetalizer allows to modify the theme of the Metal Look And Feel
+LookAndFeelMetalizer allows to quickly modify the theme of the Metal look-and-feel

 ![Screenshots](https://raw.github.com/olitank/LookAndFeelMetalizer/master/screenshots/all.png)